 - Social & Event Committee

 3. Recognize your community volunteers often.

 After you and your board have worked hard to increase participation, don't let your efforts go to waste.
 Frequently recognize and publicly acknowledge the efforts of your community volunteers.
-Take time out at your HOA meetings to highlight the achievements of your committees and other volunteers.
+Take time out at your board meetings to highlight the achievements of your committees and other volunteers.
 Publicly thanking them for their efforts is not just the right thing to do, but it will increase engagement and gratitude across your community.

 4. Celebrate and have fun together.

 If you want more homeowners to get out and meet their neighbors, focus on creating events that people want to attend.
 There are endless opportunities to create memorable events that will get people out of their home and increase community participation.

 After you form a social committee, have them come up with two or three event ideas.
 Memorial Day BBQs, holiday decorating parties, or even a neighborhood recipe exchange can be a great place to start, but create something that makes sense for your community.
 Establishing an annual event can create something fun to look forward to and will allow you to build excitement year after year.